SDTools-support/rail/jup/urnRailMesh.md

 \end{verbatim}

-In Dynavoie, the contact is implemented in {\tt nl\_dynavoie} with a default $kc=1e9 N/m$ and a {\tt .traj.CDofPos} field containing the precomputation of DOF positions.
+In Dynavoie, the contact is implemented in {m}`nl\_dynavoie} with a default $kc=1e9 N/m$ and a {m}`.traj.CDofPos} field containing the precomputation of DOF positions.
 This should be moved to the ScLd format.
 Verify the latest Oscar case for line search.

 For rail19, and a surface of $129 mm^2$ For Kc too small the surface increases see \ser{HertzDprs}, xxx